Notes on Gravitational Physics: ``Derivation" of the Equation

 with \be \nabla ^2\Phi = 4\pi G\rho, \ee then virtually all relevant experimental knowledge (I-III) will be accounted for.

 What remains is to find the relation between $g_{\alpha\beta}$ and $T^{\alpha\beta}$.
-One way to get it is to say one wants a scalar Lagrangian whose variation gives equations with no higher than 2nd derivatives of $g_{\alpha\beta}$ -- because $\nabla ^2\Phi = \nabla ^2g_{tt}$ has 2nd derivatives of $g$.
-The only scalar that doesn't involve higher derivatives is $R$ (really $R+\Lambda$ where $\Lambda$ is a constant).
-We'll discuss this in VI -- it's Hilbert's method.
+One way to get it is to say one wants a scalar Lagrangian whose variation gives equations with no higher than 2nd derivatives of $g_{\alpha\beta}$ -- because $\nabla ^2\Phi = \nabla ^2g_{tt}$ has 2nd derivatives of $g_{\a\b}$.
+The only scalar that doesn't involve higher derivatives is $R$ (really $R+$ constant, written as $R-2\Lambda$, where $\Lambda$ is the {\sl cosmological constant}).
+We'll discuss this in Chap.~\ref{s:action} -- it's Hilbert's method.
 A different approach is as follows (due to Geroch).